IS ADVANCED CASH MANAGEMENT RIGHT FOR YOU?

 WHAT WILL YOU GAIN FROM THE ADVANCED CASH MANAGEMENT COURSE?

-- Live practice on exercises, real case studies with the emphasis on groups work.
-This is not a chalk and talk course!
+- Live practice on exercises, real case studies with the emphasis on group work

 ADVANCED CASH MANAGEMENT COURSE STRUCTURE